Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

 * X = ([[15,1,0,0],[17,1,0,0],[14,1,0,0],[6,0,1,0],[6,0,1,0],[5,0,1,0],[23,0,0,1],[27,0,0,1],[25,0,0,1]])
 * Y = ([[4],[6],[5],[13],[12],[13],[7],[7],[9]])

 From the unemployment data for each tree types of workers and taking into account the need for workers on average and per firm, if unemployment is predicted to be 10% for managers, 4% for engineers, and 20% for operators , the company is likely to need 4 managers, 12 engineers and 7 operators in one year from now.
 These predictions are the result of the calculations obtained from the matrix operations.
-The last matrix obtained was [4'3333,12'458,7'0417], so after the aproximations the predictions obtained are the metioned previously.
+The last matrix obtained was [4'3333,12'458,7'0417], so after the aproximations, the predictions obtained are the metioned previously.

 Last but not least, for each occupation, compare your predictions to anticipate mismatches.